basho/basho_docs/source/languages/en/riak/theory/concepts/aae.md

 resources than necessary, Riak relies on [Merkle tree](http://en.wikipedia.org/wiki/Merkle_tree) hash exchanges between nodes.

-Using this type of exchange enables Riak to compare hashes of values instead of the entire value of objects, which ensures that roughly the same amount of information is exchanged when there are 10 differing replicas out of 1 million keys as when there are 10 differing replicas out of 1 billion keys.
-The result is that AAE is able to efficiently run repair operations regardless of how many objects are stored in a cluster.
+Using this type of exchange enables Riak to compare a balanced tree of Riak object hashes.
+Any difference at a higher level in the hierarchy means that at least one value has changed at a lower level.
+AAE recursively compares the tree, level by level, until it pinpoints exact values with a difference between nodes.
+The result is that AAE is able to run repair operations efficiently regardless of how many objects are stored in a cluster, since it need only repair specific objects instead of all objects.

 In contrast with related systems, Riak uses persistent, on-disk hash trees instead of in-memory hash trees.
 The advantages of this approach